AFTER FURTHER REVIEW + REWORK THE ANGLES: TICAL 2000

 ZR: It’s a leftfield beat and single.
 The song and video are the biggest tie-ins to the apocalyptic theme of the album – it’s almost 20 years old but the video still looks great.
 It’s one of those songs that did well on TRL and other video shows but got no radio play whatsoever (Busta and Missy had a few songs like this).
 The hook is really cool, and Meth does an old school rhyme scheme on a jungle-type of beat.
 It doesn’t fit anywhere else but last, since he’s counting down the armageddon clock like it’s December 31, 1999.
 The beat is hectic and not very hip hop, a staple of Y2K rap paranoia and experimentation.
 I think it was a song he made for the overseas audience and the skateboarding white kids who loved Wu-tang.

-OW: Wrapping this up…you said up top that Meth isn’t a “classic album†kind of artist even though I think we’d both agree 1) he’s a gifted MC with 2) one of the best voices in the game.
+Wrapping this up… you said up top that Meth isn’t a “classic album” kind of artist, even though I think we’d both agree: 1. he’s a gifted MC, and 2. he has one of the best voices in the game.
 So what was he missing that limited his ability to create something on the level of, say, Supreme Clientele?
-My impulsive hot take here is that Meth tasted real commercial success early and in an attempt to mint radio hits, that would make creating a fully realized album far more challenging.
-(Obligatory observation that To Pimp A Butterfly basically has no “radio hits.†WEST UP!)
+My impulsive hot take here is that Meth tasted real commercial success early, and in an attempt to mint radio hits, that made creating a fully realized album far more challenging.
+(Obligatory observation that To Pimp A Butterfly basically has no “radio hits.”
+WEST UP!

 365 Days of Soul, #153